-The delivery of the operations of the Actuarial Function, incorporating pricing, reserving and capital management are the responsibility of the Group Chief Actuary, who is an experienced, qualified actuary.
+The delivery of the operations of the Actuarial Function, incorporating pricing, reserving and capital management are the responsibility of the Group Chief Actuary, who is an experienced qualified actuary, holding an Institute of Actuaries Chief Actuary certificate.
 The responsibility of the Group Chief Actuary includes, but is not limited to:

-- the deliveries of the Group Reserving team including production of technical provisions (TPs) and IFRS reserves; - the development, maintenance and use of the Group Capital Model to manage the overall internal capital requirements of the business and to assist senior management in key business decisions across the Group, including the business planning process, optimisation of reinsurance strategy and optimising the use of capital; and - the deliveries of the Pricing team, ensuring the development of appropriate pricing models exist within the Group.
+- the deliveries of the Group Reserving team including the co-ordination and production of technical provisions (TPs) and International Financial Reporting Standards (IFRS) reserves; - the development, maintenance and use of the Group Capital Model to manage the overall internal capital requirements of the business and to assist senior management in key business decisions across the Group, including the business planning process, optimisation of reinsurance strategy and optimising the use of capital; and - the deliveries of the Pricing team, ensuring the development of appropriate pricing models exist within the Group.